-The Division pursues and administers a variety of additional federal, state and local grant programs including what is commonly referred to as the “Stimulus” - funds provided under the American Recovery and Reinvestment Act (ARRA) of 2009.
-Three major initiatives under ARRA, administered by Community Development include the Neighborhood Stabilization Program (NSP2) the Homelessness Prevention and Rapid Re-housing (HPRP) program and Community Block Grant Recovery funding (CDBG-R).
+In the past the Division administered a variety of additional federal, state and local grant programs including what is commonly referred to as the “Stimulus” - funds provided under the American Recovery and Reinvestment Act (ARRA) of 2009.
+Three major initiatives under ARRA, administered by Community Development were the Neighborhood Stabilization Program (NSP2) the Homelessness Prevention and Rapid Re-housing (HPRP) program and Community Block Grant Recovery funding (CDBG-R).
 Additional grants have been received through the National Endowment for the Arts, Economic Development Initiatives (EDI), Brownfield Economic Development Initiative (BEDI), a Community Services Block Grant and Redevelopment Assistance Capital Programs (RACPs) from the state of Pennsylvania.

 Room 3-12 Phone: 610-655-6211

 Our mission is to maximize and prioritize the use of resources to improve the quality of life of our constituents, and to nurture a business friendly climate that encourages and supports private investment, job creation and economic growth.

 To make Reading the best place in the region to live, work and do business through collaboration, communication and innovation by implementing publicly funded programs and strategies that will increase private investment and drive community advancement.